 A good personal credit score isn’t really a guarantee that you’ll get the small business loan you’re looking for, but it will provide options that a poor credit score won’t.
 With that in mind, every small business owner should focus time and energy in building a strong personal and business credit profile that will enable them to borrow when they need to and select from the best financing options for their business.

-Your Business Credit Profile Can’t Be Ignored
+4. What Does Your Business Credit Profile Look Like?

 Business credit is very misunderstood by a lot of small business owners.
 In addition to your personal credit, your business has a credit history too.
 The business credit bureaus consider things like how your business makes lease payments, pays for supplies, or makes payments on other business debt.
 Far too many business owners don’t understand their business credit profile and how important it is to build a strong business credit history.